cloudevents/spec/cloudevents/extensions/sampledrate.md

 provides a place for intermediary transport systems to modify the event when they impose additional sampling.

+This specification does not mandate which component (e.g. event source, event producer) is responsible for doing the sampling.
+Rather just if sampling is done then the attributes defined below are where the metadata would appear within the CloudEvent.

 ## Attributes

 ### sampledrate